 An individual must meet the following criteria to be considered for having this disorder:

-- Individuals are recurrently and strongly aroused by watching a person without their knowledge or consent of them undressed, removing clothes, or engaged in sexual activities.
+- Individuals are recurrently and strongly aroused by watching a person without their knowledge or consent of them undressed, removing clothes, or engaging in sexual activities.
 Arousal is present in fantasy, urges, or activities.

 - The individual satisfies their sexual urges by watching an unaware person; or, fantasy, strong urges, or activities cause distress or impact daily functioning.